FREQUENTLY ASKED QUESTIONS AND USEFUL INFORMATION

 πŸ’₯🏈πŸ’₯ IT'S GAME TIME πŸ’₯🏈πŸ’₯

 3) Location: Generally, all contests will be held at one or more branches of the Enoch Pratt Free Library system when space is available.
-In the event that space is not available, another location will be announced two weeks before the start of any contest via our website.
+The exact location will be posted on our website two weeks before the start of any contest.
+In the event that space is not available at a library location, another location will be announced two weeks before the start of any contest via our website.

 6) Contest Rules : The rules governing the contest shall be as follows: